vedang/vedang.me/content/blog/writing-a-good-status-update.md

 ### Name the milestone of the project you are currently working on. {#name-the-milestone-of-the-project-you-are-currently-working-on-dot}

--   Helps when we have to take a call about cutting or increasing scope on a project.
+-   Helps when the team needs to take a call about cutting or increasing scope on a project.
 -   Highlights and reinforces upcoming co-ordination points.